claranet/terraform-datadog-monitors/cloud/aws/sqs/README.md

 Creates DataDog monitors with the following checks:

 - SQS Age of the oldest message
-- SQS Visible Messages (disabled by default)
+- SQS Visible messages (disabled by default)

 ## Inputs